haddocking/haddock3-user-manual/src/clis.md

 As this CLI is more specialized, we have made a [special chapter in this manual](./restraints_cli.md) to explain all the functionalities.

 <hr>

+## haddock-restraints

+The CLI `haddock-restraints` has its own documentation, please see: [bonvinlab.org/haddock-restraints](https://bonvinlab.org/haddock-restraints)

 ## haddock3-score